mikolalex/mrr/README.md

 	'cancel': false,
     }]
 ```
-is internally transformed to something like this:
+is transformed by macros in compile time to something like this:
 ```js
    popup_shown: ['funnel', (cell, val) => {
 	if(...){